nessotrin/FSRCNN-TensorFlow/README.md

 # FSRCNN-TensorFlow
 TensorFlow implementation of the Fast Super-Resolution Convolutional Neural Network (FSRCNN).
 This implements two models: FSRCNN which is more accurate but slower and FSRCNN-s which is faster but less accurate.
 Based on this [project](http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html).

+## This fork

+Nothing special about it.
+Just my playground to experiment with FSRCNNX's distortion capabilities.
+See [DISTORT.md](https://github.com/HelpSeeker/FSRCNN-TensorFlow/blob/master/DISTORT.md) for more infos.

 ## Prerequisites
  * Python 3
  * TensorFlow-gpu >= 1.8